libp2p/universal-connectivity-workshop/en/rs/01-identity-and-swarm/lesson.md

 By the end of this lesson, you will:
 - Understand what a PeerId is and why it's important
-- Create cryptographic keypairs for peer identification
+- Create a cryptographic keypair for peer identification
 - Initialize a basic libp2p Swarm
 - Run your first libp2p application